List of members of the House of Representatives of the Netherlands, 2012–2017

-Between 20 September 2012 and 22 March 2017, 191 representatives filled the 150 seats of the House of Representatives, the lower house of the States-General of the Netherlands.
-Anouchka van Miltenburg was elected Speaker of the House of Representatives for this period.
+Between 20 September 2012 and 22 March 2017, 192 representatives served as representatives in the House of Representatives, the 150-seat lower house of the States-General of the Netherlands.
+Anouchka van Miltenburg was first elected Speaker of the House of Representatives, but was succeeded after the 2016 Speaker election by Khadija Arib.
+43 members (temporarily) left the House of Representatives during this term, mostly for personal reasons (15) or to join the cabinet (13).

 The members were elected at the general election of 15 March 2017.
-After the election, the Second Rutte cabinet was formed for this term, consisting of People's Party for Freedom and Democracy (VVD, 41 seats) and Labour Party (PvdA, 28 seats).
+After the election, the second Rutte cabinet was formed for this term, consisting of People's Party for Freedom and Democracy (VVD, 41 seats) and Labour Party (PvdA, 38 seats).
 The opposition consisted of Party for Freedom (PVV, 15 seats), Socialist Party (SP, 15 seats), Christian Democratic Appeal (CDA, 13 seats), Democrats 66 (D66, 12 seats), Christian Union (CU, 5 seats), GroenLinks (GL, 4 seats), Reformed Political Party (SGP, 3 seats), Party for the Animals (PvdD, 2 seats) and 50PLUS (50+, 2 seats).

-43 members (temporarily) left the House of Representatives during this term, mostly for personal reasons (15) or to join the cabinet (13).
-Replacements were supplied from their party lists, so the resignation of individual members did not change the balance of power in the House of Representatives.
+During the term, several members switched their parliamentary group affiliation, changing the party composition of the House of Representatives.
+On 3 June 2014, the 50+ group split into two, with both claiming the name 50+, resulting in 50+/Baay and 50+/Klein, until Norbert Klein decided to continue as independent on 13 November 2014.
+Houwers (VVD) left parliament in 2013 due to fraud allegiations.
+He returned on 25 March 2015, but was not allowed back into the VVD group and continued as independent.
+Three members left the PVV - Roland van Vliet (21 March 2014), Louis Bontes (29 October 2013) and Joram van Klaveren (22 March 2014) - and continued independently.
+Bontes and Van Klaveren formed a group starting 15 April 2014.
+On 14 November 2014, Tunahan Kuzu and Selçuk Öztürk left the PvdA to continue as independent group.
+Jacques Monasch left the PvdA on 8 November 2016.

 Members

+All members are sworn in at the start of the term, even if they are not new.
+Assumed office in this list therefore refers to the swearing in during this term (or return date of members who went on parental or sick leave), while all members are automatically considered to have left office at the end of the term.